How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 2 .

-Which cyclist does not break the rules?
+Which cyclist doesn't break the rules?

 Right